 - 2 tablespoons finely minced shallot

-- 1 tablespoon dijon mustard
+- 1 tablespoon Dijon mustard

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- 1/4 teaspoon red pepper flakes, more to taste
+- ¼ teaspoon red pepper flakes, more to taste

-- 1/2 cup crispy chickpeas
+- ½ cup crispy chickpeas

 - In a small bowl or measuring cup, whisk together olive oil, lemon juice, shallot, Dijon mustard, salt, and red pepper flakes until combined.

 - Pour dressing over salad and toss to combine so that dressing coats all ingredients.
 Refrigerate for at least 30 minutes if possible.